Swiss Democracy at Work

 Candidates must meet some constitutional requirements (including Swiss citizenship with political rights, not being a member of parliament or the Federal Court and a proportional representation of government members by (language) region).

-An absolute majority of half of the votes plus 1 elects a candidate.
-Sometimes two or three rounds of voting are needed in parliament.
+An absolute majority of half of the votes plus 1 elect a candidate.
+Sometimes two or three rounds of voting are needed in Parliament.

 However, based on the magic formula, the choice is limited to the membership of one of the four largest parties.
 Today, these are the Schweizerische Volkspartei (SVP, two ministers), the Sozialistische Partei (SP, two ministers), the Freie Demokratische Partei (FDP, two ministers) and die Mitte (1 minister).
 If a minister resigns or dies mid-term, members of their party become the new minister.

 The strength of the procedure, however, is its carefulness.
-Within the party, lengthy processes and voting rounds occur in the cantons and at the national level.
+Lengthy processes and voting rounds occur within the party in the cantons and at the national level.

 Based on this selection, two or three candidates usually remain for the decisive vote in parliament.
 The party’s favourite does not automatically get the majority.
 Sometimes, in 14% of cases, party outsiders are elected against the will of the party’s faction!

-Candidates often have long-term experience in (cantonal or federal) politics, support in the party, organisational experience and personal characteristics, with career and engagement/ involvement in the functioning of the country being essential criteria.
+Candidates often have long-term experience in (cantonal or federal) politics, support in the party, organisational experience and personal characteristics, with career and engagement/ involvement in the country’s functioning as essential criteria.